 with the heading Free Sample

 It will be an honor to help you in any way that I can.

-Write me a letter, request a Free Sample
+Write a letter requesting a Free Sample to

 5075 Rushton Acres Court